Neutrophil elastase: Function

 Elastases form a subfamily of serine proteases that hydrolyze many proteins in addition to elastin.
 Humans have six elastase genes that encode the structurally similar proteins elastase 1, 2, 2A, 2B, 3A, and 3B.
 Neutrophil elastase hydrolyzes proteins within specialized neutrophil lysosomes, called azurophil granules, as well as proteins of the extracellular matrix following the protein's release from activated neutrophils.
 Neutrophil elastase may play a role in degenerative and inflammatory diseases by its proteolysis of collagen-IV and elastin of the extracellular matrix.
 This protein degrades the outer membrane protein A (OmpA) of E. coli as well as the virulence factors of such bacteria as Shigella, Salmonella and Yersinia.
 Mutations in this gene are associated with cyclic neutropenia (CyN) and severe congenital neutropenia (SCN).
 At least 95 disease-causing mutations in this gene have been discovered.
 This gene is clustered with other serine protease gene family members, azurocidin 1 and proteinase 3 genes, at chromosome 19pter.
 All 3 genes are expressed coordinately and their protein products are packaged together into azurophil granules during neutrophil differentiation.

 Clinical significance

 Neutrophil elastase is an important protease enzyme that when expressed aberrantly can cause emphysema or emphysematous changes.
 This involves breakdown of the lung structure and increased airspaces.
 Mutations of the ELANE gene cause cyclic and severe congenital neutropenia, which is a failure of neutrophils to mature.
-In 2019 study was confirmed that ELANE deletion does not cause neutropenia.
+In 2019, a study confirmed that ELANE deletion does not cause neutropenia.